fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 "alternate" character values.

 There are two types of files: programs and documents.
-Fonts and non-resident commands are programs, and use file type 'P', or sometimes 'M'.
+Fonts and non-resident commands are programs, and use file type 'P', or (rarely) 'M'.
 Documents use file type ' ' (space), or 'L' if they have been locked.

 Disks have a volume name that can be up to nine characters long.
 Filenames can be up to 12